dalkoran/dalkoran.github.io/_posts/2009-01-28-windows-7-beta-experience.md

+---
----title: "Windows 7 Beta Experience"
+title: "Windows 7 Beta Experience"
 date: 2009-01-28 13:18
 author: spencen
 comments: true
 categories: [General]
 tags: []
 ---

 Like a few million others I’ve put the Windows 7 Beta through its paces recently.
 Keen to get it up and running with as little fuss as possible I initially installed it on a VM using Microsoft Virtual PC 2007.
 It installed flawlessly but the experience was terrible.
 No Aero-glass of course, but disk access was slow, screen redraws were torturous – everything seemed so “laggy”.
 Much more so than a Windows Vista or XP virtual machine.